juliend88/Docker/articlev2/application-mycloudmanager-v2/README-EN.md

 * Instances: list of visible instances of MyCloudManager
 * Tasks : all ongoing or completed tasks
 * Audit: list of actions performed
+* Backups: list all backups
 * My Instances> Console: access to the console Horizon
 * My account> Cockpit ; access to the dashboard
+* Support: allows sending mail to support and cloud coach

 ![menu](img/menu.png)